revelrylabs/helm-charts/charts/moondog-navigator/README.md

 Notes:

-* A cluster's `apiUrl` is the URL of its Kubernetes API server.
+* A cluster's `api.url` is the URL of its Kubernetes API service.
+* The `api.oidcClientId` should match the value of the Kubernetes API service's `--oidc-client-id` flag.
-* A cluster's OIDC `clientId` and `clientSecret` should match the static client you configured in Dex.
+* A cluster's OIDC `clientId` and `clientSecret` should match the static client you configured for Moondog Navigator in Dex.
 * The ingress' host should match the host of the `redirectURI` you configured in Dex.

 ```yaml